This TikTok Hack Makes DIY French Tips So Easy — But I Have Thoughts

-Thanks to TikTok's obsession with all things '90s and Y2K, beauty trends like chunky highlights, the half-up, half-down ponytail, and bold lip liner are everywhere — but the most popular nostalgic look to make a comeback might be the classic French tip manicure.
+Thanks to TikTok's obsession with all things '90s and Y2K, beauty trends like chunky highlights, the half up, half down ponytail and bold lip liner are everywhere — but the most popular nostalgic look to make a comeback might be the classic French tips manicure.

-This spring, pretty pastel tips reigned supreme as the nail art of choice.
-But as they say, style is cyclical, and bold white French tips are back as manicurists and nail art obsessives flock to the app to create their own retro nail looks.
-If you're not a skilled hand with nail polish, perfecting the very precise, flawless white tip can be difficult, but that's where TikTok's latest hack comes in.
+This spring, pretty pastel tips reigned supreme as the nail art of choice but as they say, style is cyclical, and bold white French tips are back as manicurists and nail art obsessives flock to the app to create their own retro nail looks.
+If you're not a dab hand with nail polish, perfecting the very precise, flawless white tip can be difficult, but that's where TikTok's latest hack comes in.

 Advertisement

-What is TikTok's French tip manicure hack and why has it gone viral?
+What is TikTok's French tips manicure hack and why has it gone viral?

-TikToker Maria Zarkova has gone viral for their speedy French tip manicure hack, which involves applying a slick of white polish to the end of your finger and pressing your nail into it.
+TikToker Maria Zarkova has gone viral for their speedy French tips manicure hack, which involves applying a slick of white polish to the end of your finger and pressing your nail into it.
 The soft pad subsequently covers the end of the nail and creates a white tip in moments, without requiring fiddly nail brushes or a very steady hand.
-The popular video has amassed 15.8 thousand views and counting, and has been reposted by Lookfantastic, where it got 18.9 thousand views and comments calling it "genius."
+The popular video has amassed 15.8k views and counting, and has been reposted by Lookfantastic, where it got 18.9k views and comments calling it "genius".

-I rarely attempt nail art for fear of messing up, but the tutorial appeared quick and easy.
-As always, I prepped my nails with Nails INC. NailKale Superfood Base Coat to prevent nail staining and provide a smoother canvas for my nail polish.
-The classic French manicure is based on a nude nail look, so I reached for Peacci Nail Polish in Bonjour and applied two coats to build up the sheer pink color.
+I rarely attempt nail art for fear of messing up but the tutorial appeared quick and easy.
+As always, I prepped my nails with Nails INC. NailKale Superfood Base Coat, £15, to prevent nail staining and to provide a smoother canvas for my nail polish.
+The classic French manicure is based on a nude nail look so I reached for Peacci Nail Polish in Bonjour, £10, and applied two coats to build up the sheer pink colour.

-I waited an hour for the polish to dry completely before attempting my French tips using Nails INC. Plant Power Nail Polish in Free Time Is Me Time.
-I applied a thick swath of polish to my index finger, then very slowly and gently pressed my thumbnail against it.
-I repeated the step for each nail, using a different finger as my "sponge" each time.
+I waited an hour for the polish to dry completely before attempting my French tips using Nails INC. 73% Plant Power 21 Free Vegan Nail Polish in Free Time Is Me Time, £9.
+I applied a thick swash of polish to my index finger, then very slowly and gently pressed my thumbnail against it.
+I repeated the step for each nail, using a different finger as my 'sponge' each time.

 Advertisement